-- Introduced indicates the version in which the feature becomes a legacy feature and its toggle defaults to enabled.
-Instances created after the version in which a legacy feature is declared introduced will not include the feature.
+- Introduced indicates the version in which the feature becomes a legacy feature and appears in the Legacy Features page in the Admin panel.

-- Disabled indicates the version in which the legacy feature is turned off for all instances that upgrade to the release; however, the feature toggle remains available (in that version) for the purposes of remediation, if required.
+- Disabled indicates the version in which the legacy feature is turned off for all instances that update to the release.
+The legacy feature toggle remains available in the Legacy Features page for the purposes of remediation, if required.